Projects running like clockwork — the dream of every project manager.

 - Roadblocks identified during any of the project phases, and

-- Personnel, schedule, or budget changes.
+- Staff, schedule, or budget changes.

-Characteristics of ad hoc projects and requests
+Characteristics of ad hoc projects and requests with examples

-Since ad hoc projects and requests come out of the blue, they have certain characteristics that differ them from traditional projects:
+But, as they usually come out of the blue, they have certain characteristics that set them apart from traditional projects.

 Why is it important to track ad hoc projects and requests?